 “Man, by nature, is a political animal.”
 It is innate in us how we need to be part of a social group.
-Maslow even placed Sense of Belongingness in the second tier of the Hierarchy of Needs right above the basic necessities.
+Maslow even placed Sense of Belongingness in the third tier of the Hierarchy of Needs right above the Safety and Security.
 There are so many prose that tell us how we, humans, need to be accepted… but how important is it, really?

 I’m sure you can relate to me how probably once or twice in your life you tried to fit in, how challenged you were to prove yourself worthy to someone, and how pained you were to be rejected after exerting too much effort to be appreciated.
 Trust me, I went through that stage in my teenage “goth” years when I had to hide my black-polished-nails so as not to disappoint a circle of ladylike, pink-ish circle of girl friends.
 It may not be the exact story for you but… sounds familiar, right?

 Tell you what.
 “You’re not everyone’s cup of tea, and that is okay.”